pkorduan/xmi2db/README.md

 # xmi2db
+Konvertiert UML Klassenmodelle aus XMI Dateien in Tabellen und Typen nach PostgreSQL.

-Convert UML class models from XMI files into a relational database models (testet for PostgreSQL).
+Convert UML class models from XMI files into tables and datatypes in PostgreSQL.

 XMI files are XML representations of UML models.
 Sometimes there is a need to have theses UML model elements especially the classes its attributes, the assosiations an generalisations in a database table structure. xmi2db read an xmi file and write the UML Things into a database structure, which is oriented on the UML Structure.
 There are tables fore uml_classes, uml_attributes, class_generalizsations, datatypes, stereotypes etc.